ahmedimaddd/Textless-Speech-to-Speech-Translation/README.md

 Evaluating a textless system presents a unique challenge, as the model's output is audio, not text.
 To quantitatively measure performance, an ASR-based evaluation pipeline was designed:

 1.  **Speech-to-Text Transcription:** The synthesized output audio from the model is transcribed back into text using a powerful ASR model.
 This project used **OpenAI's Whisper** for its high zero-shot accuracy.
-2.  **Metric Calculation:** The transcribed text (hypothesis) is then compared against the ground-truth text (reference) using standard NLP metrics like BLEU, WER, METEOR, ChrF2, and ROUGE to assess translation and correction quality.
+2.  **Metric Calculation:** The transcribed text (hypothesis) is then compared against the ground-truth text (reference) using standard NLP metrics like BLEU and ROUGE to assess translation and correction quality.

 ## Setup & Installation